-FX052X02X032 Loamy (Lo) Moist Grassland This site differs from the Claypan Moist Grassland ecological site in that the root restricting layer (evidenced by columnar structure) is either absent or greater than 10 inches below the soil surface.
+FX052X02X032 Loamy (Lo) Moist Grassland This site differs from the Thin Claypan Moist Grassland ecological site in that the root restricting layer (evidenced by columnar structure) is either absent or greater than 10 inches below the soil surface.
 Deep rooted bunchgrasses are a major component of the plant community.
-FX052X02X165 Thin Claypan (Tcp) Moist Grassland This site differs from the Claypan Moist Grassland ecological site in that the root restricting layer (evidenced by columnar structure) is greater than 1 inch to 4 inches below the soil surface.
-Deep rooted bunchgrasses are rare or absent.

-FX052X02X145 Panspot (Pn) Moist Grassland

-This site differs from the Claypan Moist Grassland ecological site in that the root restricting layer (evidenced by columnar structure) is 1 inch or less from the surface.
-This site commonly occurs in small depressions or pits on the landscape.
+FX052X02X006 Claypan (Cp) Moist Grassland This site differs from the Thin Claypan Moist Grassland ecological site in that the root restricting layer (evidenced by columnar structure) is greater than 4 inches to 10 inches below the soil surface.
+Needle and thread occurs, but is not a major plant species.
+FX052X02X145 Panspot (Pn) Moist Grassland This site differs from the Thin Claypan Moist Grassland ecological site in that the root restricting layer (evidenced by columnar structure) is 1 inch or less from the surface.
+Commonly occurs in small depressions or pits on the landscape.